 Everything that Jesus did during His life and ministry on this earth was for the benefit of others, and, as followers of Christ, we should strive every day to live as Jesus did.
 That is why here at Weimar Academy, every student is given opportunities to serve.

 One of these activities is TCI (Total Community Involvement).
 As a part of this initiative, the whole school goes out one day every week to connect with those in the community instead of doing regular classes in the morning.
-The students make new friends by going door to door, offering help with yard work and housework, and showing community members Weimar Institute’s various programs which can help them with their physical, mental, and spiritual health.
+The students make new friends by going door to door, offering help with yard work and housework, and showing community members Weimar University’s various programs which can help them with their physical, mental, and spiritual health.

 One of the service highlights of the year is our annual two-week mission trip.
 Every student has the opportunity to go out and serve God in another non-local location for two weeks.
 This gives students fresh perspectives and sheds light on the way people live in places where ordinary necessities are not accessible.